dbpunk-labs/octogen/README.md

 * Octopus Terminal Cli: Accepts user requests, sends them to the Agent, and renders rich results.
 Currently supports Discord, iTerm2, and Kitty terminals.

 For security, it is recommended to run the kernel and agent as Docker containers.

+## Features

+* Automatically execute AI-generated code in a Docker environment.
+* Experiment feature, render images in iTerm2 and kitty.
+* Upload files with the /up command and you can use the `/up` in your prompt
+* Experiment feature, assemble code blocks into an application and you can run the code directly by `/run` command
+* Supports copying output to the clipboard with `/cc` command
+* Supports prompt histories stored in the octopus cli

 ## Roadmap